 The building began with deconstruction.
 The 1.5-acre site, set among 1960’s era buildings, was cleared in a way that maximized landﬁll diversion.
-In fact, more than 95% of construction waste was successfully recycled or salvaged, which earned the project the maximum LEED Points for Construction Waste Management.
+In fact, more than 95 percent of construction waste was successfully recycled or salvaged, which earned the project the maximum LEED Points for Construction Waste Management.
 Rainwater is collected for toilet ﬂushing and irrigation, and stormwater is retained on-site.
 Inside, meeting rooms are outﬁtted for remote collaboration, promising dramatic reductions in travel-related carbon emissions.
 Additionally, a transportation demand management plan helped eliminate the need for an underground parking garage, further reducing the organization’s carbon footprint.
-Through integrated building design and aggressive reductions in plug loads, the building’s energy use will be reduced by 65%.
-In addition, innovative use of roof-mounted photovoltaic panels will offset any energy used.
+Through integrated building design and aggressive reductions in plug loads, the building’s energy use was designed to be reduced by 65%.
+In addition, the innovative use of roof-mounted photovoltaic panels offsets any energy used.

 The new home for The David and Lucile Packard Foundation is LEED® Platinum and, in October 2013, became the world's largest Net-Zero Energy Building certified through the International Living Future Institute (ILFI).

 The 49,000-sq.-ft., two-story wood and steel structure seamlessly blends into the surrounding natural environment, presenting an understated yet elegant aesthetic that belies the complexity of the design components and construction processes that went into the project.